 Denial and misrepresentation of ADHD difficulties remain pervasive in spite of remarkable new science.

-One of the most important reasons, other than some simply not wanting to have a problem or take medications, is the fact that the basic new science is often overlooked.
+One of the most important reasons, other than some simply not wanting to have a problem or take medications, is this: Basic new science is often overlooked.
 Most importantly, psychiatric labels have not kept up with functional brain science.
 The current labels are too superficial, too descriptive, and lack functional biological significance.

 These seven brief observations underlie some of the most challenging public perceptions regarding the use of medications used to treat ADHD.